Calls in Arrears: Meaning, Examples and Journal Entries

 Calls in arrears arise when shareholders do not fulfil their payment obligations for shares by the specified deadline.
 It impacts the company's financial planning and necessitates administrative action to resolve the shortfall.

-Calls in Arrears arise when shareholders do not pay their full share instalment requirement by the stipulated deadlines.
-Imagine a situation when Mahindra & Mahindra launches a new sustainable energy project and Calls for share instalment payments.
+Calls in Arrears arise when shareholders do not pay their entire share instalment requirement by the stipulated deadlines.
+Imagine a situation where Mahindra & Mahindra launches a new sustainable energy project and calls for share instalment payments.

 Due to financial constraints, a shareholder misses the payment deadline for their 100 shares.
-The remaining unpaid amount will be considered a call-in-arrear, thus a part of the liability of a shareholder, yet to be fulfilled.
+The remaining unpaid amount will be considered a call-in-arrear, thus a part of the shareholder's liability yet to be fulfilled.
 This will affect the anticipated financial inflow for the company.

 Scroll your screen down, and let's understand the meaning of Calls in Arrears and other related concepts.